My Lore

 Personal Gallery

-Graduation day, made perfect by my family.
+Graduation day with my family.
 The red robes mark the Valedictorian honor.

 Kyushu University, Japan